ArianAminoleslami/EHRs-Data-Harmonization-Platform/README.md

 The EHRs Data Harmonization Platform is mainly based on the [recodeflow](https://big-life-lab.github.io/recodeflow/) R package and is released for free here on GitHub under the GPL-3.0 license.

 ## Contacts
 The EHRs Data Harmonization Platform was developed and is maintained by Arian Aminoleslami.
-For inquiries or questions, please write an email to: arian.aminoleslami@uwaterloo.ca
+For inquiries or questions, please write an email to: aaminoleslami@uwaterloo.ca